cakephp/authentication/docs/Identifiers.md

 ## LDAP

 Checks the passed credentials against a LDAP server.
-This identifier requires the php LDAP extension.
+This identifier requires the PHP LDAP extension.

 * **fields**: The fields for the lookup.
 Default is `['username' => 'username', 'password' => 'password']`.
 * **host**: The FQDN of your LDAP server.
 * **port**: The port of your LDAP server.
 Defaults to `389`.
 * **bindDN**: The Distinguished Name of the user to authenticate.
 Must be a callable.
 Anonymous binds are not supported.
 * **ldap**: The extension adapter.
 Defaults to `\Authentication\Identifier\Ldap\ExtensionAdapter`.
-  You can pass a custom object\classname here if it implements the `AdapterInterface`.
+  You can pass a custom object/classname here if it implements the `AdapterInterface`.
 * **options**: Additional LDAP options, like `LDAP_OPT_PROTOCOL_VERSION` or `LDAP_OPT_NETWORK_TIMEOUT`.
   See [php.net](http://php.net/manual/en/function.ldap-set-option.php) for more valid options.